sprat/yaak.inject/README.txt

 `YAAK.inject`_ is a package from the YAAK toolkit that provides dependency injection to your applications.

 This package is released under the MIT License.
-Please read the ``LICENSE`` file for more information.
+Please see the ``LICENSE.txt`` file for more information.